top of page

 matthew-waring-GaFR-1-05qw-unsplash.jpg

-If there are any adults who do not own the property but who will be in occupation of property on completion of the mortgage, they will be asked to sign one of these documents.
+This type of document is used if there are any adults who do not own the property but who will be in occupation of property on completion of the mortgage, to ensure that the adult occupier will not have any rights which may prevent the Lender exercising their rights (including rights to repossess the property)

 occupiers-consent.png